OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 Changing your View
 ------------------

 If more than one view are available for this user, she can easily change between them in the settings window, along with other settings (e.g. language).
-See the `Configuring Access to the Views`_ (TODO?) section to learn how views are calculated per user.
+See the :ref:`Configuring Access to the Views <suns_views_configuring_access>` section to learn how views are calculated per user.

 Internationalization and Languages
 ----------------------------------